OmerSah/100DaysOfSwiftUI/README.md

 # 100 Days Of Swift
 Hey, I am Omer Faruk.
-I am a junior CS student and I want to start learning about iOS development with 100 Days of Swift challenge by Hacking with Swift.
+I am a junior CS student and I want to start learning iOS development with 100 Days of Swift challenge by Hacking with Swift.